th3terrorist/website/web/posts/quadtrees.md

 ### We'll be creating
 - Falling particles
 - A circular rigid body following the user cursor
-- Collision resolution between: particle and circle using a constantly updated **quadtree**
+- Collision resolution between particle and circle using a per-frame **quadtree**
 - Debug visualization of the quadtree on screen

 <video controls autoplay muted preload="none" width="100%" style="margin-top: 1em;">